null

 # 3 - 665MDV - Splits the Difference between the 67MDV and 66MDV

-• The 665MDV is intended to fill that gap with an ID similar to a Bach 3C and a cup depth similar to a Bach 1.5C and 5C.
+• Inner diameter similar to a Bach 3C and a cup depth similar to a Bach 1.5C and 5C.

 • Great choice for a player wanting a sound similar to a Bach 1.5C, but with a slightly smaller, more efficient inner diameter.